Hydrocortisone Modified-release in Adults: Real-world Monitoring of Longitudinal Outcomes in coNgenital Adrenal hYperplasia (HARMONY)

 Consequently, patients are often exposed to supraphysiological glucocorticoid doses during nighttime hours in an attempt to control morning hyperandrogenism.
 The disruption of physiological cortisol homeostasis contributes to poor cardiometabolic profile, obesity, insulin resistance, impaired fertility, reduced quality of life, and increased cardiovascular morbidity and mortality observed in patients with CAH.

-Bone health may also be impaired in CAH patients because of chronic glucocorticoid exposure and androgen imbalance.
+Bone health may also be impaired in patients with CAH because of chronic glucocorticoid exposure and androgen imbalance.
 Previous studies demonstrated reduced lumbar and femoral bone mineral density and increased fracture risk in both male and female patients.

 Modified-release hydrocortisone (MR-HC; Efmody®) is a multiparticulate formulation developed to better reproduce physiological cortisol circadian rhythm through chronotherapy.
 Previous phase II and phase III studies demonstrated improved biochemical control, reduction in androgen excess, lower glucocorticoid exposure, improved fertility outcomes, and sustained long-term efficacy compared with conventional glucocorticoid regimens.